MicrosoftDocs/ATADocs/ATADocs/disaster-recovery.md

 ## Recover your ATA Center

 1. Create a new Windows Server machine using the same IP address and computer name as the previous ATA Center machine.
-4. Import the certificate you backed up earlier, to the new server.
+2. Import the certificate you backed up earlier, to the new server.
-5. Follow the instructions to [Deploy the ATA Center](install-ata-step1.md) on the newly created Windows Server.
+3. Follow the instructions to [Deploy the ATA Center](install-ata-step1.md) on the newly created Windows Server.
 There is no need to deploy the
 ATA Gateways again.
 When prompted for a certificate, provide the certificate you exported when backing up the ATA Center configuration.
  ![ATA Center restore](media/disaster-recovery-deploymentss.png)
+4. Stop the ATA Center service.
-6. Import the backed-up ATA Center configuration:
+5. Import the backed-up ATA Center configuration:
     1. Remove the default ATA Center System Profile document from the MongoDB:
         1. Go to **C:\Program Files\Microsoft Advanced Threat Analytics\Center\MongoDB\bin**.
         2. Run `mongo.exe ATA`
+        3. Start the ATA Center service.
-        3. Run this command to remove the default system profile: `db.SystemProfile.remove({})`
+        4. Run this command to remove the default system profile: `db.SystemProfile.remove({})`
     2. Run the command: `mongoimport.exe --db ATA --collection SystemProfile --file "<SystemProfile.json backup file>" --upsert` using the backup file from step 1.</br>
     For a full explanation of how to locate and import backup files, see [Export and import the ATA configuration](ata-configuration-file.md).
     3. Open the ATA Console.
 You should see all the ATA Gateways linked under the Configuration/Gateways tab.
-    5. Make sure to define a [**Directory services user**](install-ata-step2.md) and to choose a [**Domain controller synchronizer**](install-ata-step5.md).
+    4. Make sure to define a [**Directory services user**](install-ata-step2.md) and to choose a [**Domain controller synchronizer**](install-ata-step5.md).